AbdiCHAN/AbdiCHAN/README.md

 - Real-world web applications
 - Backend-powered systems
 - Performance & architecture improvements
+-Websites
 ---

 ## 🧩 Philosophy

-> “Good code is engineered, not rushed.”
+> “life is short so enjoy every second you have and utilise the time you have.”

 ---